demisto/content/Packs/Doppel/README.md

 ## Features supported by the Doppel XSOAR pack

-1. Mirror Incidents- Alerts from Doppel are mirrored as per the configured schedule.
+1. Mirror Incidents : Alerts from Doppel are mirrored as per the configured schedule.
-2. Command: Create Alert- Command to create an alert in Doppel.
+2. Command: create-alert : Command to create an alert in Doppel.
-3. Command: Get Alert- Command to fetch alert details from Doppel.
+3. Command: get-alert : Command to fetch alert details from Doppel.
-4. Command: Get Alerts- Command to fetch list of alerts from Doppel.
+4. Command: get-alerts : Command to fetch list of alerts from Doppel.
-5. Command: Update Alert- Command to update alert details from Doppel.
+5. Command: update-alert : Command to update alert details from Doppel.
-6. Command: Create Abuse Alert-Command to create abuse alert details from Doppel.
+6. Command: create-abuse-alert : Command to create abuse alert details from Doppel.

 ## Setup local Development environment for modifying the Doppel pack